department-of-veterans-affairs/health-apis-community-care-eligibility/community-care-eligibility/README.md

 ###### Configuration
 The spring application requires an
 [external configuration](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html)
-for environment specific information, such as database connection URLs.
+for environment specific information, such as other service URLs.
 In production or production-like environments, configuration is stored in AWS S3 buckets.
 In local developer environments, configuration can be `config/` directories that are not maintained in Git.
-See a teammate for connection details to shared databases, etc.
+See a teammate for connection details to developr resources.

-See the [configuration guide](configuration.md) for configuring applications in AWS.

 ----